NEXTVIRGINMARY/Luxathor-Archive/src/site/notes/Anastasia Chupacabra.md

 She knew her time was running out.
 She couldn't be here forever, especially when the FMC had a new dispatch that had tech built to counteract her.
 Their disposal swords, sharp as razors, cut through any beast she would be able to ride, and their hip-mounted grappling system allowed them overwhelmingly exceptional movement, only increased by their lateral thrusts with gas.
 She knew of Noel's triumph: his being Chosen.
 Perhaps...

 She began to set a plan into motion.
 Her son would be the embodiment of the Inheritor.
-First, she would design relics in the image of their [[The Lelki Coagulate\|Mother]], imbued with ancient magic of the early Ahn-Kiin hives.
+First, she would design relics in the image of their [[Deities/Empyreans/The Lelki Coagulate\|Mother]], imbued with ancient magic of the early Ahn-Kiin hives.
 They were named Fushigi.
 7 of them would be scattered across their land.
 Anastasia made them so that when they would be gathered, they would create a formation meant to invoke [[Reese Locations/Duelian\|Duelian]], highlighting Brauk-Her-Ahn.

 She would then descend into their ancestral hive.
 Duelian had already begun their efforts downward, but that would prove no trouble to The Mirage.
 She entered Brauk-Io, and moved through its streets into its heart.
 In front of its council, she would petition for [[PCs/Serendipitous Chupacabra\|The Inheritor]], demanding his potential be recognized, respected, and written.
-They would give into her threats and orders, and when the One She Spoke of entered, he would be [[The Lelki Coagulate\|ushered to Fa.]]
+They would give into her threats and orders, and when the One She Spoke of entered, he would be [[Deities/Empyreans/The Lelki Coagulate\|ushered to Fa.]]

 After some time building up more alliances and revolutionary groups, something whispered a revelation in her ear.
 Her Noel was alive.
 Infected by Reeserot and held captive by the FMC, yes, but alive.